rpeszek/my-blogs/posts/2021-01-16-maybe-harmful.markdown

 Defining record types with many `Maybe` fields allows to construct such records easily if you care about only some of the fields.

-This can be done via some `empty` defaulting mechanism (I will use the `Person` type defined above to serve as example):
+This can be done via some `empty` defaulting mechanism (I will use the `Person` type defined above to serve as an example):

 ``` haskell
 emptyPerson :: Person Maybe